 I also changed the color scheme of the H2 and H3 tags on the post.

 I used Bacon Ipsum to generate the dummy text.
 Thanks, Jason!

 Designing The Homepage

 The first thing I did was come up with the headline (or tagline) for the entire site.
-I did some quick research of other homebrewing sites to see the directions they took.
-But there was no compelling hombrewing headlines to be found.
+I did some quick research on other homebrewing sites to see the directions they took.
+But there were no compelling homebrewing headlines to be found.
 So I had to start from scratch.